 That way, you have an income and spending plan.
 Individuals or households can benefit from such apps because they will know exactly where they’re overspending and savings.
 Businesses can keep track of things such as their profits and expenses.

-Additionally, you can use these apps for creating a budget for your household or business.
+Additionally, you can use these apps to create a budget for your household or business.
 Whenever you exceed the budget, the money management app alerts you with a tone or through its panel.

-Such money management apps can also help you to invest your savings for making the money grow.
+Such money management apps can also help you to invest your savings to make the money grow.
 And they also help you find your net worth, which helps you to plan for the future.

 20 Best Money Management Apps

-There’re plenty of best personal finance apps available on Google Play Store and Apple Store.
-Therefore, it can be a bit confusing for you to select one that best suits your need as an individual, household, or entrepreneur.
-Therefore, in this article, I’m listing the top 20 budgeting apps for all which include you as an individual or even as a businessperson.
+There are plenty of best personal finance apps available on Google Play Store and Apple Store.
+Therefore, it can be a bit confusing for you to select one that best suits your needs as an individual, household, or entrepreneur.
+Therefore, in this article, I’m listing the top 20 budgeting apps for all, which include you as an individual or even as a business person.

 1. YNAB